 African Violet Sucker Propagation

 Exactly what are African violet pups?
 Pups, also known as suckers, are miniature plants that grow from the base of the mother plant.
-A pup grows from the plant’s main stem – not from a leaf or from the crown.
-A mature African violet might have one pup, or it may have several.
+A pup grows from the plant’s main stem– not from a leaf or the crown.
+A mature African violet might have one pup or it may have several.

 Removing suckers is a good way to propagate a new plant, but it also keeps the mother plant healthy, as suckers can rob the plant of nutrients and energy, thus reducing flowering and shortening the life of the plant.

 How to Separate African Violet Suckers

 Separating African violet pups is easy and will result in another plant that can be given away to family or friends…or you may simply want more to add to your own collection.